-- · institutional investors must by convinced of the business case of the portfolio company; - the portfolio company must be 'IPO-ready', which means that the governance of the portfolio company must comply with the provisions for listed companies.
-In this context, portfolio companies that are organised as GmbHs need to be converted either to an SE, an AG or to a KGaA prior to the IPO; and - · market environment.
+- institutional investors must be convinced of the business case of the portfolio company; - the portfolio company must be 'IPO-ready', which means that the governance of the portfolio company must comply with the provisions for listed companies.
+In this context, portfolio companies that are organised as limited liability companies need to be converted either to a Societas Europaea (SE), a stock corporation or a limited partnership of shares prior to the IPO; and - market environment.

 Key limitations for a trade sale are mostly price expectations of the seller and the lack of willingness of the seller to give warranties and indemnities to the buyer.
-Owing to the limited number of targets in the German market and the high price levels during 2018, the price expectations of the seller have not mostly been a deal-breaker.
-Potential liabilities for representations and for tax indemnities are regularly transferred to a W&I insurance.
-Private equity sellers very often expect that an acquirer enter into W&I-insurance.
-In 2018, escrows were very rare.
+In 2023, ongoing supply chain issues, inflation and higher interest rates extended the limitations for trade sales.
+Buyers have been acting more cautiously and have questioned the sustainability of business cases and future profits.
+Potential liabilities for representations and for tax indemnities are regularly transferred to warranty and indemnity (W&I) insurance.
+Private equity sellers very often expect an acquirer to enter into W&I insurance.
+In 2023, escrows were very rare.